albert840220/auto_forward/README.md

 ```
 This is a email Auto Forwarding Service(AFS)
 * Parse email
-    Determine the decoding method according to Content-Type.
+    Determine the decoding method according to Content-Type.(Currently supports text/plain, text/html)
 * Send email
     Use SMTP
-* Email history
+*  Email log
-    Only log IP, stat_code, From, to, Subject, Content of the received email
+    Record the IP, From, To, and subject of the email received
 ```

 ### Project structure